jafbath/survivorProject/readme.md

 You should only attempt these bonuses if and only if you've satisfied the base technical requirements for this project.

+#### Testing

+Add testing for either your backend or frontend or both!

 #### User Authorization